FCC Chair Ajit Pai bails on speaking at CES after killing net neutrality

 At the same time, the issue of net neutrality was almost guaranteed to come up on stage, considering that Shapiro discussed it with Wheeler in 2016, following the Commission’s vote on the rules that Pai helped dismantle.

 CES has been a key venue for government figures like Pai and Ohlhausen.
-Their predecessors used appearances at the show to help communicate regulatory agencies’ stances to technology companies, which is key at times like these.
+Their predecessors used appearances at the show to help communicate regulatory agencies’ stances to technology companies, which is key after major changes like dismantling net neutrality.